“Everything must be made as simple as possible. But not simpler.”

 - Do paid advertising (e.g., Google ads, YouTube ads, trade publication advertising) that drives people back to your landing page

-- Write a controversial guest blog post for another high-traffic website or blog that’s complementary to your offerings
+- Write a controversial guest blog post for another high-traffic website or blog that’s complementary to your offerings, and plug your landing page URL

 - Be interviewed, mentioned, or featured in-depth in someone’s email list, newsletter, podcast, or other high-profile platform that is complementary to your offerings